-In a study of Claydon & Zullig (2019) examining the association between EDs and academic performance, it was found that students diagnosed with anorexia or bulimia but not treated did not show a significant difference in GPA compared to students not diagnosed with these disorders.
 The study of Valladares et al. (2016) evaluated the EDs dimensions of cognitive restriction, uncontrolled eating, and emotional eating, finding that women had higher emotional eating scores than men.
 Women with higher GPAs had lower uncontrolled eating scores.
 Higher uncontrolled eating scores were strongly associated with higher BMI, which has been linked to memory impairment and problems with executive function that can affect academic performance (Loffler et al., 2015; Calvo et al. 2014).
-The study also found that women with higher GPAs have higher cognitive restriction scores, suggesting that students with better academic performance tend to adopt healthier nutritional habits by regulating their food intake to manage their body weight (Domínguez-Vásquez et al., 2008).
 However, there was no statistically significant relation between eating behavior dimensions and academic performance in men.

-Studies have also found differences in eating behavior by sex, suggesting that the eating behaviors of women and men may be regulated differently (Ernst et al., 2015; Provencher et al., 2003; Lesdéma et al., 2012).
-The study of Serra et al. (2019) conducted on first-year college students, examined the occurrence of BPB (Binge eating and Purging Behaviors) and its correlation with objectively measured indicators of academic functioning and associated psychiatric comorbidities.
+The study of Serra et al. (2019) conducted on first-year college students, examined the prevalence of BPB (Binge eating and Purging Behaviors) and its correlation with objectively measured indicators of academic functioning and associated psychiatric comorbidities.
 The results showed that BPB, particularly binge eating, is a common occurrence in first-year college students, and it is linked with various mental health issues, as well as decreased academic functioning.
 Females had higher reported rates of binge eating and purging compared to males.
-The study's findings provide further evidence of the strong connection between BPB and emotional problems that may have a shared underlying vulnerability, with BPB possibly being used as a coping mechanism for anxiety, depression, or PTSDrelated traumatic memories (Palmisano et al., 2018).
+The study's findings provide further evidence of the strong connection between BPB and emotional problems that may have a shared underlying vulnerability, with BPB possibly being used as a coping mechanism for anxiety, depression, or PTSD-related traumatic memories (Palmisano et al., 2018).
 Additionally, comorbidity with NSSI/suicidal behaviors has been reported in eating disorder patients (Claes & Muehlenkamp, 2014; Fox et al., 2019).
+For this reason, it would be interesting to further examinate the effect of EDs on academic performance/ persistence and its prevalence (comorbidity) with other mental health disorders.